April 8, 2016

-So what distinguishes these two chocolate powders from one another, other than a few letters?
+So what distinguishes the two chocolate powders cacao vs. cocoa, other than a few letters?
 Turns out, quite a bit.

 Technically, chocolate is derived from the cacao plant, which grows pods.
 When those pods are cracked open, inside there’s a seed that looks a bit like a coffee bean.
 Jackpot.
 That’s the cacao bean.
 Raw, it tastes like a very bitter version of chocolate, and the flavor profile can be different based on the variety of plant, the soil it was grown in, exposure to sunlight, and other factors.

 To make cacao powder, which is how cacao is most often used, the beans are processed in low heat to separate the cacao butter (a white, fatty substance that tastes like white chocolate) from the beans.
 Once the fats have been mostly removed, the beans are ready to be milled into a fine, dark, semi-sweet powder.

 Because it’s been processed at such low temperatures, cacao powder retains all of its enzymes, vitamins, and nutrients and is considered “raw.”
 The temperature at which it’s heated is the primary difference between cacao vs. cocoa powder.